-This course starts with the premise that everyone is capable of being a leader.
-Students will examine their own leadership style through the use of leadership assessment tools and literature reviews which will include a number of alternative perspectives of leadership, including contemporary styles.
-Based on their analysis of these styles and information from the assessments, as well as from applying them and using action learning methods, students will develop their own personal model of leadership.
+This course will focus on the premise that everyone is capable of being a leader.
+Students will examine their own leadership style through the use of leadership assessment tools and literature reviews.
+These will include a number of alternative perspectives of leadership, including contemporary styles.
+Students will analyze these styles along with information from the assessments, apply them using action learning methods, and develop their own personal model of leadership.
+(3 credits)

 - OEL 501: Learning Community